Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs

 \section{Results: simulated spectra and light curves}

 In this section we present the results of our simulations: the predicted observed time integrated spectra, light curves and time resolved fluxes/fluences for different energy bands.
-The parameter sets used for GRB-SP, GRB-UL and GRB-HL are motivated by the three real GRBs which guide our simulations.
+The parameter sets used for sp-GRB, ul-GRB and hl-GRB are motivated by the three real GRBs which guide our simulations.
 For all GRBs, we explore the impact of the magnetic field strength by varying $\epsilon_\mathrm{B}$.

 Our models reproduce various observed features of the reference GRBs, such as the light curve structure and the spectral shape.
 The predictions on the multiwavelength features of the presented models will be possible to test by future facilities.
-This includes the fluence and flux in different energy bands (including optical and very high energy emission) and a possible delayed onset of the high-energy component.
+This includes the fluence and flux in different energy bands (including optical and very high energy emission) and a possible delayed onset of the HE component.